-The department will review the proposed project based on Drinking Water SRF eligibility requirements.
+The Department will review the proposed project based on Drinking Water SRF eligibility requirements.
 Each project undergoes an application and technical review.
-If the proposed project is an eligible project, it will be added to the Drinking Water SRF Project Priority List, which includes the following:
+If the proposed project is eligible, it will be added to the Drinking Water SRF Project Priority List, in one of the following categories:

-- Fundable projects have a complete facility plan and a voted bond or other debt instrument in place.
+- Fundable projects have a complete facility plan and a voter-approved bond or other debt instrument in place.
 (A debt instrument includes general obligation and revenue bonds.)
 These projects are scheduled for financial assistance during the current fiscal year, and funds are available to be allocated to the project. - Fundable Contingency projects meet the readiness-to-proceed criteria and have a complete facility plan with acceptable debt instrument bonds in place, but sufficient SRF funding is unavailable.
-These projects may receive assistance if funds become available during the fiscal year. - Planning projects have submitted an application but may not have submitted a facility plan or do not have a voted bond or authorization to incur debt.
-The department anticipates these projects may be eligible to receive financial assistance and works with these communities to advance the projects to meet the readiness-to-proceed criteria.
+These projects may receive assistance if funds become available during the fiscal year. - Planning projects have submitted an application but may not have submitted a facility plan or do not have a voter-approved bond or authorization to incur debt.
+The Department anticipates these projects may be eligible to receive financial assistance and works with these communities to advance the projects to meet the readiness-to-proceed criteria.

 The Missouri Department of Natural Resources monitors project compliance and administers financial assistance for funded projects.
-This includes quarterly construction inspections, processing pay requests and reviewing change orders for funding eligibility.
+This includes quarterly construction inspections, processing pay requests, and reviewing change orders for funding eligibility.